vanrein/ods-rpc/README.md

 attribute to which it is applied.
 For instance,

     {
-        "command": "sign_request",
+        "command": "sign_start",
         "zones": [
             "example.com",
             "john.example.org"
         ]
     }

-This is a request to execute the command `sign_request`, defined below, to the zones `example.com` and `john.example.org`.
+This is a request to execute the command `sign_start`, defined below, on the zones `example.com` and `john.example.org`.

 ## JSON format of DNSSEC Responses

-A DNSSEC Respsonse is a dictionary with a number of zone lists, where the list name indicates how processing faired.
+A DNSSEC Respsonse is a dictionary with a number of zone lists, where the list name indicates how processing went.
 The `ok` list indicates those changes that went through fine, the `invalid` list indicates zones that have their `error` flag raised, the `badstate` list indicates zones that are in an unsuitable state for the requested command, `error` indicates other errors with the requested zone action.
-The lists may be absent, which is equivalent to an empty list.
+Any of these lists may be absent, which is equivalent to an empty list.
+All zones listed in the corresponding DNSSEC Request occur in precisely one list.

     {
         "ok": [
             "example.com"
         ],
         "badstate": [